What Is a Subprime Mortgage?

 Ultra-long fixed rate loans that extended 40 or 50 years, instead of the conventional 30-year mortgage.

 Balloon loans allowed low monthly payments, but required a big payment after five to seven years to pay off the rest of the loan.

 No-money-down loans that allowed the borrower to take out a loan for the down payment.

 Subprime mortgages were one of the causes of the subprime mortgage crisis.
 Hedge funds found they could make lots of money buying and selling mortgage-backed securities.
 These are derivatives that are based on the value of the underlying mortgages.
 They became popular when the traders started bundling the subprime mortgages with high-quality conventional mortgages.

 The hedge-fund traders divided these bundles into different components, called tranches.
 They put all the low-interest payments from the first three years of the subprime mortgages in with the low-interest payments of conventional loans.

 The popularity of mortgage-backed securities meant hedge fund traders needed more and more actual mortgages to feed the demand.
-Banks created these exotic mortgages just to get more business booked, bundle the mortgages and sell them to the hedge fund traders.
+Banks created these exotic mortgages just to get more business booked.
+They bundled the mortgages and sold them to the hedge fund traders.

 All went well until housing prices started to fall in 2006.
 This had rarely happened in U.S. history.
 However, it happened around the same time many borrowers found their interest rates spiking in the third to fifth year of the exotic mortgage.